GOTWIC/RivenImageProcessor/README.md

 By default, I have included an example where the input consists of 16 riven screenshots, the output contains all the individual rivens as well as the collage.

+### Credits

+Thank you to Lorelei for telling me about ImageMagick, and thank you Smurfdaddy for showing how a hue transfer works.